jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/README.md

 ## Results schema

+Our results are consolidated using `consolidate_links.py` and put in `software_to_ror.csv`.
 Note that there may be multiple rows per software-ror pair, if our linkage method returned multiple ROR ids for a given piece of software

 | Field name | Description | Field type |